 Contributions.
-You can contribute to a Roth IRA for 2021 only if your 2021 modified AGI for Roth IRA purposes is less than:
+You can contribute to a Roth IRA for 2022 only if your 2022 modified AGI for Roth IRA purposes is less than:

-- \$208,000 if married filing jointly or qualifying widow(er); - \$140,000 if single, head of household, or married filing separately and you didn't live with your spouse at any time in 2021; or

-• \$10,000 if married filing separately and you lived with your spouse at any time in 2021.
+- \$214,000 if married filing jointly or qualifying surviving spouse; - \$144,000 if single, head of household, or married filing separately and you didn't live with your spouse at any time in 2022; or - \$10,000 if married filing separately and you lived with your spouse at any time in 2022.

-Use the Maximum Roth IRA Contribution Worksheet to figure the maximum amount you can contribute to a Roth IRA for 2021.
+Use the Maximum Roth IRA Contribution Worksheet to figure the maximum amount you can contribute to a Roth IRA for 2022.
 If you are married filing jointly, complete the worksheet separately for you and your spouse.